Michael Corleone: The Godfather

 In 1955, Vito warns Michael that Barzini will likely attempt to assassinate Michael under the pretense of negotiating peace between the families, using a disloyal contact within the Corleone regime.
 Whoever approaches Michael about the meeting, Vito explains, will be the traitor within the family.
 Shortly thereafter, Vito dies of a heart attack while playing with his grandson Anthony in his tomato garden.

 At Vito's funeral, Tessio tells Michael that Barzini wants to arrange a meeting, confirming Vito's prediction.
 Michael sets his plan in motion to murder the other New York Mafia heads: Barzini, Philip Tattaglia (Victor Rendina), Carmine Cuneo (Rudy Bond), and Victor Stracci (Don Costello), as well as Greene.
 The plot unfolds on the same day Michael stands as godfather to Connie's newborn son, Michael Francis Rizzi.
 Later the same day, he has Tessio and Carlo Rizzi (Gianni Russo), Connie's abusive husband who conspired in Sonny's murder, executed.
 In one stroke, Michael re-establishes the Corleone family as the nation's most powerful crime family and establishes a reputation as being even more cunning and ruthless than his father.

 A few days later, Connie furiously accuses Michael of murdering Carlo.
 When challenged by Kay, Michael denies having ordered Carlo's murder.
 Kay, initially believing Michael, later observes him receiving his capos.
 Clemenza addresses Michael as "Don Corleone" and kisses his hand in the same manner that he did with Michael's father.
 Kay realizes Connie's accusations were true, and that Michael has become his father's successor in every way.
-In the novel, Kay leaves Michael, but Hagen persuades her to return.
+In the novel, Kay sees Michael standing "arrogantly at ease," which is enough to convince her that Connie was telling the truth.
+Also in the novel, Kay leaves Michael, but Hagen persuades her to return.